timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 of formulating knowledge in learning."
 This is an iconic set of guidelines for using flashcards to manage one's memory.
-Here, emphasis is placed on
+This guide advocates
-minimizing the amount of information per flashcard and, in conjunction, using many atomic flashcards to collectively represent complex information.
+minimizing the amount of information per flashcard.
+In conjunction, it encourages using many atomic flashcards to collectively represent complex information.

-This practice ensures that when accessing the intrusive memory and information related to it, we operate in small increments, each of which is less likely to cause emotional dysregulation than the original intrusive memory as a whole.
+Using atomic flashcards ensures that we only access small bits of the intrusive memory and its related information.
+Each bit is less likely to cause emotional dysregulation than the original intrusive memory as a whole.
-Such small and contained access to one's memories is precisely recommended in order to psychologically titrate ([p.
+Such small and contained access to one's memories is precisely recommended to psychologically titrate ([p.
 269](https://journals.sagepub.com/doi/pdf/10.1177/1534765606297816?casa_token=GvFCvE_kR5QAAAAA:m96qsGNaYvdVq_0w_oGZfR6B0hYtbp1WiKL-sqeMnUTIAcZQ80hKZgpP2VoYHgEx1WoV60PVoHclww)) traumatic memories, i.e.